Financial Aid at Luna Community College

 The Office of Financial Aid (OSFA) is dedicated to helping Luna students search out and apply for financial assistance.
 It has long been recognized that the cost of attending institutions of higher education is greater than many families can afford.
 Financial assistance provides students with supplementary funds to offset these expenses.
 The Office of Student Financial Assistance (OSFA) provides financial assistance to students who demonstrate need in order to attend LCC.
 The college offers a variety of grant, scholarship, loan, and employment opportunities for its qualified deserving students.
 However, LCC does not provide student assistance from its general operating funds.

-All students who plan to attend LCC and require financial assistance are encouraged to apply.
-Applications are available at the Office of Student Financial Assistance and will be mailed upon request.
-Students are also able to apply through the U.S. Department of Education’s Website.
-Their web address is www.fafsa.ed.gov.
+All students who plan to attend LCC are encouraged to apply.
+Free applications are available online through the U.S. Department of Education’s website at www.fafsa.ed.gov.

-To apply for assistance, students must submit a yearly financial assistance application for processing.
-Students must submit a Free Application for Federal Student Aid (FAFSA) to the Federal Student Aid Programs and include LCC’s Title IV school code on the appropriate section of the application.
-(LCC’s Title IV school code is 009962.)
+To apply for assistance, students must submit a yearly Free Application for Federal Student Aid (FAFSA) and include LCC’s Title IV school code on the appropriate section of the application.
+LCC’s Title IV school code is 009962.

-It is strongly recommended that students complete and file this application by the proceeding April 15 of the school year in which the financial assistance is needed.
-For example, students planning to attend LCC and wanting to apply for student financial assistance for the 2007-2008 school years, which includes Fall 2007, Spring 2008 and Summer 2008, should file the 2007-2008 FAFSA by April 15, 2007.
-Students who apply by April 15 will be given priority for awarding campus-based aid.
-Assistance may be available for late applicants; however sources are limited.
+It is strongly recommended that students planning to attend LCC and wanting to apply for assistance for the academic year, which includes fall, spring and summer, should file the FAFSA by April 15th.
+Students who apply on or before April 15th will be given priority consideration for awarding campus-based aid.
+Assistance may be available for late applicants; however funds are limited.

-All participants in financial assistance programs must meet certain criteria to qualify for assistance.
+All participants in financial assistance programs must meet certain criteria to qualify.
 The applicant must: